On Franklin's relativistic rotational transformation and its modification: spacetime Metric and spatial geometry in the rotating frame through a Franklin transformation

 Using the inverse of the Franklin transformation in its differential form

-and substituting in (\ref{rot3}) the spacetime metric in the rotating frame is given by
+and substituting in (\ref{rot2}) the spacetime metric in the rotating frame is given by

-Unlike the cross term in (\ref{rot3}) which is the typical $dt^\prime d{\phi^\prime}$ term representing the rotation the cross terms in the above metric include $dr dt^\prime$ and $dr d{\phi^\prime}$ terms and that is why the reduction of this metric form to (\ref{rot3}) for $\Omega r/c \ll 1$ is not expected.
-Further also it should be noted that due to the explicit appearance of $\phi^\prime$ and $t^\prime$ in (\ref{rot8b}) both the {\it temporal} and {\it angular} isometries present in (\ref{rot3}) are now lost.
+Unlike the cross term in (\ref{rot3}) which is the typical $dt^\prime d{\phi^\prime}$ term representing the rotational character of the metric, the cross terms in the above metric include $dr dt^\prime$ and $dr d{\phi^\prime}$ terms and that is why the reduction of this metric form to (\ref{rot3}) for $\Omega r/c \ll 1$ is not expected.
+Also it should be noted that due to the explicit appearance of $\phi^\prime$ and $t^\prime$ in (\ref{rot8b}) both the {\it temporal} and {\it angular} isometries present in (\ref{rot3}) are now lost.